JWMerritt/QuditHybridStabilizers/README.md

 # How the code works

-The basic structure of the code is to create an initial trivial state, apply unitary and projective measurements to the state for a certain number of time steps, and then extract quantites such as the subsystem entropy.
+The basic action of the code is to:
+- create an initial trivial state
+- apply unitary and projective measurements to the state for a certain number of time steps
+- extract quantites such as the subsystem entropy from the final state.

 The user can define their own unitary operations and time steps, but the basic ones implement a Clifford unitary on pairs of sites (which are really symplectic matrices in the calculation) and do projective measurements.

 This code was designed to work on the [HYAK](https://hyak.uw.edu/) supercomputer at the Unviersity of Washington.
 In particular, it was designed to work on the Checkpoint (CKPT) queue, which used leftover resources.
 The program could be killed at any time by a program with higher priority.